 When Gina was diagnosed with cancer at 19, her life was turned upside down.
 In the span of one week, her life went from college classes, papers, and midterms, to a world of oncologists, diagnostic tests, and an impending surgery.
 Her prognosis was grim.
 She was told she would be fighting for her life, and IF she survived it was unlikely she would be able to have children.

 While this may have stopped many people, it actually fueled her.
 Gina beat the odds.
 Her surgery was a success.
 The cancer had not spread, and she required no additional treatment beyond quarterly scans and blood tests.

 She went on to graduate from college on time, earn an International MBA, and live in Munich, Germany working for BMW.
 Upon returning to the States, she moved to San Francisco (where she met and married Pete) to join a start-up internet company.
 After she and the founders sold the company to Warburg Pincus in 2006, she launched her consulting career where she developed successful growth strategies for multinational corporations and executive teams.
 One of which, re-positioned a multi-national company from number six into the world to number two.

 While her career took off, Gina faced two more cancer scares and surgeries.
-Prior to her last surgery, her oncologist recommended she take measures to preserve her fertility.
-With her life on the line, it was difficult to think about having a child.
-It was a gut wrenching choice, yet Gina choose to delay cancer treatment long enough to preserve her fertility.
-That choice enabled her to have an amazing daughter, Samantha Grace, several years later.
+Prior to a 2006 surgery, her oncologist recommended she take measures to preserve her fertility.
+With her life on seemingly the line, it was difficult to think about having a child.
+It was a gut-wrenching decision.
+Yet, the choice enabled her to have an amazing daughter, Samantha Grace, several years later.

-Gina has spoken to a variety of media outlets to build awareness around fertility preservation for cancer patients.
-For more on Gina’s story, please visit any of the sites below:
+Gina has spoken to various media outlets to build awareness around fertility preservation for cancer patients.
+For more on her story, please visit any of the sites below: